splytanalytics/splyt-cpp/readme.md

 Installation complete, continue to the [Overview](#overview) section to get started with coding.

 ### Source Install
 The instructions above involve building the libary into an shared object for use, but that is not neccessary(Though I do recommend that method) if you just want to build the project directly into your application by including the source and header files in your project.
-Then of course using the code below to include the needed header file.
+Then by using the code below to include the needed header file.
 ```c++
 #include "splyt.h"
 ```